About the Freshwater Research and Innovation Center

 Freshwater Research and Innovation Center Second Floor

-The second floor will include collaborave laboratories, research space, and a classroom.
+The second floor will include collaborative laboratories, research space, and a classroom.

 Location and Access